THE AFGHAN SERIES, DAY 9&10

 QALA-I-JANGI

-Qala-I-Jangi (pron “Kala Jangi”) has an interesting story, it was the site of the first main battle of the U.S. war and was where the first American was killed.
-I won’t go into the detail (still gutted I couldn’t get in) but it was used as a prison and housed around 400 Taliban prisoners who were to be questioned by two members of the CIA, unfortunately some of the Taliban had hidden weapons and took over the prison killing Johnny Spann instantly.
+Qala-I-Jangi (pron “Kala Jangi”) has an interesting story; it was the site of the first main battle of the U.S. war, where the Taliban killed the first American.
+I won’t go into the detail (still gutted I couldn’t get in) but the U.S. military used it as a prison and housed around 400 Taliban prisoners for two CIA members to question, unfortunately some of the Taliban had hidden weapons and took over the prison killing Johnny Spann instantly.
 David Tyson would go on to escape but not before an army unit called in an airstrike but instead of giving the coordinates of the enemy he gave the coordinates of themselves.
-The entire event was a shitshow and almost 400 people would be killed, the majority Taliban.
+The entire event turned into a shitshow, and the U.S. forces killed almost 400 people, the majority of whom were Taliban.

 DAILY INFO….